Most Famous Logos With a Deer

 Logo Game of Thrones

-At Game of Thrones, the logo also could not do without a deer, although it is not the main symbol.
-Based on the TV series of the same name, the logo of the famous franchise features the heads of four real and mythical animals: a deer, a dragon, a lion, and a wolf.
-The first personifies House Baratheon, the second – is House Targaryen, the third – is House Lannister, and the fourth – is House Stark.
-They are located on the four sides of the circle, which is framed by an ornamented ring, and itself contains a stylized floral pattern.
-And in the center, in a large horizontal rectangle, the phrase “GAME OF THRONES LEGACY” is written, divided into two lines.
-Both “O” s are crossed out with three vertical stripes, which makes them look like stringed musical instruments.
+Game of Thrones logo also could not do without a stag, although it is not the main symbol.
+The logo of the famous franchise, based on the TV series of the same name, depicts the heads of four real and mythical animals: a stag, a dragon, a lion, and a wolf.
+The first represents House Baratheon, the second House Targaryen, the third House Lannister, and the fourth House Stark.
+They are arranged on the four sides of a circle, which is framed by an ornamented ring and contains a stylized floral pattern.
+And in the center, in a large horizontal rectangle, is written the phrase “GAME OF THRONES LEGACY,” divided into two lines.
+Both letters, “O,” are crossed by three vertical bars, making them look like stringed musical instruments.

 Porsche